How to Make a DIY Pumpkin Wreath

 Supplies For This DIY Pumpkin Wreath

-This post contains links to products used to make this project.
-If you should order any product from this site, I may receive compensation, but you will not pay an extra penny.
+This post contains affiliate links to products used in the creation of this project.
+If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
+Your purchase is greatly appreciated as it helps support the continued publication of this site.

 Some of these supplies apply regardless of the style of your pumpkin.